t15k/tinygames/spaceship/spec.md

 - Destroyer: 2 points
 - Corvette: 1 point

-## Visuals

-The players spaceship is to be drawn as a blue triange, with the a point poinint at the enemry.
-Shot are fired from the tip of the point .
-Make the trianlge edge size 20 pct of the screen height.

-The enemy spaceships are red rectangles where their length 10 pct of the screen height.

 ## Difficulty and levels

 The player start at level one.
 The number of enemy spaceships allowed on